haziqmatlan/er-harness-validation/README.md

 - **Token-Based Name Matching**: Smart handling of compound names (e.g., "Kirby-Jones" vs “Jones”)
 - **Mismatch Pattern Analysis**: Identification and categorization of data discrepancies

+## 💡 Objectives
+- Evaluate the accuracy of ER outputs by comparing them with a truth dataset.
+- Identify matches, mismatches, and extra/missing records.
+- Generate a comprehensive validation report with mismatch diagnostics.

 ## 📁 Project Structure

 ```